DiscipleOfEris/Windower4Addons/assist/ReadMe.md

     lua load Assist

+## Usage
+To get all your other alts to target your target, use `//assist me`.
+If you want all your characters to *attack* your target, use either `//assist attack` for a one-time command, or `//assist awm` so your alts will change their attack target whenever you do.
+Note that the `attackwithme` mode tells your alts to copy you *when you do something.* They might fail to copy you for the same reasons your own action might fail, such as their weapon swing being on cooldown.
+If that happens, you can just use the normal "Switch Target" command and select the enemy you're already attacking.

+For anything more complicated, see the commands below.

 ## Commands
 Note that `<text>` means user choice.
 Do not actually write `<` and `>`.
 Similarly, `[text]` means that `text` is optional. `text1|text2` means choose one of `text1` *or* `text2`.